Boxing on NBC: Sportsworld and partnership with Telemundo

-On the July 14, 1979, edition of NBC SportsWorld, NBC aired an eight round long exhibition match from Denver's Mile High Stadium between former Broncos defensive lineman Lyle Alzado and Muhammad Ali.
+On the July 14, 1979, edition of NBC SportsWorld, NBC aired an eight-round long exhibition match from Denver's Mile High Stadium between former Broncos defensive lineman Lyle Alzado and Muhammad Ali.
 Sam Nover provided the blow-by-blow commentary with Dick Schaap reporting.
 Two years later on June 25, NBC SportsWorld aired Sugar Ray Leonard's victory in the ninth round against Ayub Kalule to become the WBA World Light Middleweight champion.
 Marv Albert and Ferdie Pacheco called the action from Houston's Astrodome.

 Michael Weisman became the executive producer of NBC Sports in 1982.
-In boxing, Weisman introduced the use of the three minute clock on-screen to mark how much time remained in a round and placed microphones in the boxers' corners between rounds.
+In boxing, Weisman introduced the three-minute clock on-screen to mark how much time remained in a round and placed microphones in the boxers' corners between rounds.

 On May 20, 1985, NBC broadcast in prime time the IBF Heavyweight Championship of the World bout between Larry Holmes and Carl Williams.
 In what would become NBC's final prime time boxing broadcast for 30 years, Dick Enberg hosted while Marv Albert provided blow-by-blow coverage with analyst Ferdie Pacheco.

 In 2003, NBC picked up a package of three bouts from the promotional group Main Events, which aired on May 3, 10 and 17, 2003.
-All three matches were also aired in Spanish by NBC's sister network Telemundo.
-It marked the first time that NBC broadcast professional boxing since 1992, when Sportsworld ended its run after 14 years.
+All three matches were also aired in Spanish by NBC's sister network, Telemundo.
+It marked the first time that NBC broadcast professional boxing since 1992 when Sportsworld ended its run after 14 years.
 The following year, NBC and Telemundo renewed the partnership with a series of five Saturday cards beginning April 17.

 NBCSN's Fight Night

-Beginning in 2006, when the NBCSN was known as Versus, they began airing matches from Bob Arum's Top Rank group.
+Beginning in 2006, when the NBCSN was known as Versus, they started airing matches from Bob Arum's Top Rank group.
 Nick Charles was one of the announcers.
 In 2010, Versus broadcast the World Series of Boxing.

-NBCSN's Fight Night series premiered on January 21, 2012, from 2300 Arena in Philadelphia with Kenny Rice and trainer Freddie Roach on the call and Chris Mannix of Sports Illustrated serving as reporter and researcher.
+NBCSN's Fight Night series premiered on January 21, 2012, from 2300 Arena in Philadelphia with Kenny Rice and trainer Freddie Roach were on the call and Chris Mannix of Sports Illustrated was the reporter and researcher.